Sebastian Weigle: Biography

 Weigle conducted a new production of Wagner's Die Meistersinger von Nürnberg at the Bayreuth Festival in 2007, staged by Katharina Wagner, as well as repeated performances in the following years.

-Since the 2008–2009 season, Weigle has been Generalmusikdirektor (General Music Director) of the Oper Frankfurt.
+From 2008 to 2023, Weigle was Generalmusikdirektor (General Music Director) of the Oper Frankfurt.
 He conducted new productions of Daphne and Arabella by Richard Strauss, Korngold's Die tote Stadt, Reimann's Lear and Die Fledermaus by Johann Strauß, and he took over Mozart's Die Zauberflöte, Beethovens Fidelio, and Wagner's Tristan und Isolde and Parsifal.
 He conducted Wagner's Der Ring des Nibelungen, staged by Vera Nemirova, with two complete cycles in 2012.
 Single performances were recorded.
 With Oper Frankfurt, Weigle has made commercial recordings of opera for the OEHMS Classics label.
-He is scheduled to stand down as GMD of Oper Frankfurt at the close of the 2022–2023 season.

 Outside of Europe, Weigle became principal conductor of the Yomiuri Nippon Symphony Orchestra on 1 April 2019, with an initial contract of three years.